| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 give good performance in terms of elapsed time from initial

+request to initial display.
 In a corporate system rather more

 flexibility is required because different applications will